 Enter the new Process Type (Borrowing, Lending, or Doc Del) to which the transaction will be routed.It is possible to route transactions back and forth between the Borrowing and Doc Del Process Types.
 Lending transactions cannot change Process Type.

 NewTransactionStatus Enter the new Transaction Status to which the request will be routed.
 This value may be any legitimate ILLiad status, including any Custom Queues.
 RuleDescription Enter text that describes what the rule is intended to do.

 General Guidelines for Creating Routing Rules

-- Routing Rules should be created so that no two routing rules apply to the same transaction at the same time.
+- Routing rules should be created so that no two routing rules can apply to the same transaction at the same time.
 This means that the ProcessType, TransactionStatus, and MatchString values, taken collectively, should be unique for each rule in the table.

-The Match value in a routing rule is arguably the most important piece of the Routing entry.
-Each time the status of a transaction is changed by ILLiad, the system also runs a query to cycle through any active Routing Rules and determine if any should be applied to that transaction.
+The match string value in a routing rule is arguably the most important piece of the routing rule entry.
+Each time the status of a transaction is changed by ILLiad, the system also runs a query to cycle through any active routing rules and determine if any should be applied to that transaction.

-The Match String is where you may set the conditions that distinguish one routing rule from another.
+The match string is where you set the conditions that distinguish one routing rule from another.
 These conditions, coupled with the other conditions specified in a routing rule, determine which transactions are impacted by the rule and which are not.

 Guidelines for the Match String:

-- Only single quotation marks ('), not double quotation marks (") may be used in the match string.
+- Only single quotation marks ('), not double quotation marks ("), should be used in the match string.